d-akara/eclipse-plugin-commander/README.md

 Columns can be selected individual for matches by using a `,` to separate the column filters.
 ![specific column](/readme-images/specific-column-match.gif)
 ### Literal
-A space preceding filter text will cause the following text to be matched literal instead of fuzzy.
+A space after the filter text will cause the preceding text to be matched literal instead of fuzzy.
 ![literal column](/readme-images/literal-match.gif)
 ### Fuzzy multi word out of order
 Contiguous characters matched using a fuzzy strategy that attempts to match words in any order.